YurkoWasHere/pi_quake3_local_only_server/README.md

 IE:
 `ssh pi@raspberrypi.local`

-## Configuring the pi to be a Q3 server
+## Configuring the PI to be a Q3 server

 1) Install some basic dependencies